Afghanistan travel guide

 Our crisis overseas page suggests additional things you can do before and during foreign travel to help you stay safe.

 Refunds and cancellations

-If you wish to cancel or change a holiday that you’ve booked, you should contact your travel company.
+If you wish to cancel or change travel arrangements that you’ve booked, you should contact your travel company.
 The question of refunds and cancellations is a matter for you and your travel company.
 Travel companies make their own decisions about whether or not to offer customers a refund.
-Many of them use our travel advice to help them reach these decisions, but we do not instruct travel companies on when they can or can’t offer a refund to their customers.
+Many of them use our travel advice to help them reach these decisions, but we do not instruct travel companies on when they can or cannot offer a refund to their customers.

-For more information about your rights if you wish to cancel a holiday, visit the Citizen’s Advice Bureau website.
+For more information about your rights if you wish to cancel travel arrangements, visit the Citizen’s Advice Bureau website.
 For help resolving problems with a flight booking, visit the website of the Civil Aviation Authority.
 For questions about travel insurance, contact your insurance provider and if you’re not happy with their response, you can complain to the Financial Ombudsman Service.

-Previous versions of FCO travel advice
+Previous versions of FCDO travel advice

-If you’re a British national and you have a question about travelling abroad that isn’t covered in our foreign travel advice or elsewhere on GOV.UK, you can submit an enquiry.
+If you have a question about travelling abroad that isn’t covered in our foreign travel advice or elsewhere on GOV.UK, you can submit an enquiry, or contact us on Twitter or Facebook.
 We’re not able to provide tailored advice for specific trips.